CV

 2013 BUTCH: not like the other girls, Vancouver East Cultural Centre and as public art in transit shelters

-2011 Nature Morte, The Western Front, Vancouver.
+2011 Still Life, The Western Front, Vancouver.
 Commissioned for In Passing, a multi-disciplinary show co-presented by Astrolabe Musik Theatre and Heritage Vancouver

 2009 Stealing Masculinity, Gallery Gachet, Vancouver

 2008 Dead Serious, Vancouver Crematorium and Cemetery, Vancouver.
-Commissioned for New Music in New Places, presented by the Canadian Music Centre
+Commissioned by New Music in New Places, presented by the Canadian Music Centre

 2001 G.l.D.
 Gender Identity Disorder or Girls in Drag, San Francisco Public Library, San Francisco.
 Curated by Karen Sundheim.